 Other changes include clarification of the offence of converting an imitation firearm, by making possession of an “article” to convert an imitation into an offence.
 The loaning of firearms is substantially clarified by the Act.
 A grace period for certificates that expire prior to renewals being completed is included.
 A wide range of new fees for various functions are introduced or expanded, such as the grant of authority for a prohibited firearm and the licencing of gun clubs.
 Courts are required to take notice of firearm guidance issued by the Secretary of State in firearm licencing appeals.

 The prohibition on expanding rifle bullets is repealed by the Act, however due to the provisions of EU law, the prohibition on expanding pistol bullets remains – this is still a wider prohibition than existed from 1992-1997 as there is no exemption for expanding pistol bullets for target shooting.

-The sale or gift of a deactivated firearm inside the EU is prohibited unless deactivated to the current British technical specification (currently June 13th, 2016) – this has the effect of rendering the prohibition inoperative when the UK leaves the EU.
+The sale or gift of a deactivated firearm inside the UK is prohibited unless deactivated to the current British technical specification (currently June 13th, 2016).

 The Law Enforcement and Security (Amendment) (EU Exit) Regulations 2019 made supposed transitional provisions in relation to Brexit; however, while repealing certain things such as the European Firearms Pass and Article 7 authorities, it also removed the ability to collect items prohibited by the European Firearms Directive although current owners are grandfathered.
 The changes also effectively end any chance of firearms deactivated in an EU country being legally recognised as deactivated in Great Britain (it is important to note that under the Northern Ireland protocol, these changes do not extend to Northern Ireland).